Sen. Rubio stands by statement that attack on GOP canvasser was politically motivated

 Monzon was at the rally holding a confederate flag and got into a shouting match with the crowd.
 Police arrested Monzon and charged him with aggravated assault, inciting a riot and disorderly conduct.

-Rubio has defended Monzon as he was wearing a Rubio campaign t-shirt when the Sunday attack happened.
+Rubio has defended Monzon, who was wearing a Rubio campaign t-shirt when the Sunday attack happened.
 Police have not confirmed a motive for the violent attack.

+The Federal Election Commission shows the Republican party had paid Monzon more than $7 thousand dollars for his political work.

+According to the Southern Poverty Law Center, Monzon has a troubling history of alleged extremist views.

+"That's what we want all those people who hold those views to do, to change their minds and reject them and walk away from them.
+He was the victim of a felony," he said.

+"I don't know what this young man did in his past, he's rejected it, but I'll tell you this, it's a crime and we should be focused on the two thugs who attacked him," he added.

-Speaking in Jacksonville, said he trusts Monzon's statements about the attack over what he called a handwritten police report.
+Speaking in Jacksonville on Thursday, Rubio said he trusts Monzon's statements about the attack over what he called a handwritten police report.

 "All that media reporting, which is outrageous because I think it's irresponsible, is based on a police report that's handwritten.
 It's a preliminary report based on the interviews on the ground from a guy who just got his face pummeled.
 So I don't even know how much he's able to talk to the police.
 But I know what he's told me.
 I know what his father has told me," he said.